JacksonKuo/blog/_posts/2025-1-21-app-defense-part-1.markdown

     * 1) between two (or more) objects
     * 2) object and framework capability
     * 3) app with persistence layer
-    * don't neccessrily have to mock dependencies. can still mock if test doesn't care about that specific service
+    * don't necessarily have to mock dependencies. can still mock if test doesn't care about that specific service
     * use a in-memory database such as H2, use real db can cause latencies
     * in a spring app, generally use integration tests to verify app's behavior correctly interacts with the capabilities Spring provides
     * spring integration test: enables spring to create beans and configure the context